WzescxT/bigresearch/document/High-level Design (概要设计规约).md

 ## Interface Specifications （接口规约）

-The specifications of interfaces used in interactions among subsystems, here gives a RESTful example in the style of [Swagger](https://swagger.io/):
+The specifications of interfaces used in interactions among subsystems:

 ---
 ### *advance/getProjectsBasicInfo*